 Upon a termination of Dr. Pfeiffenberger's employment without "cause" (as defined in the Pfeiffenberger Agreement) by the Company or resignation for "good reason" (as defined in the Pfeiffenberger Agreement), Dr. Pfeiffenberger is entitled to receive (i) payment of all accrued and unpaid base salary and PTO, (ii) payment of any otherwise earned but unpaid annual bonus for the prior year, (iii) payment of pro-rata bonus for the year of termination, and (iv) continuation of his base salary and COBRA premiums paid by us for 12 months.
-In addition, if such termination without "cause" or for "good reason" occurs, in each case, within three months prior to or 12 months following a "change in control" (as defined in the Pfeiffenberger Agreement), then (a) Dr. Pfeiffenberger's salary and COBRA continuation period will be extended from 12 months to 18 months, (b)Dr, Pfeiffenberger will also receive a lump sum payment in an amount equal to his target annual bonus for the calendar year in which the termination occurs, and (c) all of Dr. Pfeiffenberger's outstanding equity awards subject to vesting solely based on the passage of time and Dr. Pfeiffenberger's continued employment will become vested on the later of Dr. Pfeiffenberger's termination date and the change in control.
+In addition, if such termination without "cause" or for "good reason" occurs, in each case, within three months prior to or 12 months following a "change in control" (as defined in the Pfeiffenberger Agreement), then (a) Dr. Pfeiffenberger is salary and COBRA continuation period will be extended from 12 months to 18 months, (b)Dr, Pfeiffenberger will also receive a lump sum payment in an amount equal to his target annual bonus for the calendar year in which the termination occurs, and (c) all of Dr. Pfeiffenberger's continued employment will become vested on the later of Dr. Pfeiffenberger's termination date and the change in control.